socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [SC]

 [VO]
-Notice how we can assign all of the properties you'd expect to be able to assign to an HTML element, for instance, classNames for styling, and in the img tag you can see that we give it both an src attibute and also an alt attribute.
+Notice how we can assign all of the properties you'd expect to be able to assign to an HTML element, for instance, classNames for styling, and in the img tag you can see that we give it both a src attibute and also an alt attribute.

 [SC]